RitwikSaikia/mvn/README.md

 ```

-If you want to browse, the artifacts are stored under [gh_pages](https://github.com/RitwikSaikia/mvn/tree/gh-pages/releases) brannch.
+If you want to browse, the artifacts are stored under [gh_pages](https://github.com/RitwikSaikia/mvn/tree/gh-pages/releases) branch.